-Portokalopita – Greek orange phyllo cake is a decadent syrupy Greek dessert.
-Easy to make with simple ingredients like oranges, phyllo sheets, yogurt, and star anise, it is an irresistible treat.
+Portokalopita-Orange Phyllo Cake is a decadent syrupy Greek dessert.
+It is easy to make with simple ingredients like oranges, phyllo sheets, yogurt, and star anise, making it an irresistible treat.

 A plate with three pieces of greek orange phyllo cake utensils over napkin.
 A pan with cake at the back.

-Add 3 cups of water, 3 cups of sugar, the zest from one orange and 3 star anise in a sauce pan.
+1. Make the syrup.
+Add three cups of water, three cups of sugar, the zest from one orange, and three star anise to a saucepan.
 Boil for 15 minutes.
-Leave aside to cool.
+Set aside to cool.

 Syrup ingredients in a pot.